Francois-Stevenart/-GildedRose-Refactoring-Kata/README.md

 # My TypeScript resolution of Gilded Rose Refactoring Kata

-My own take at the Gilded Rose Refactoring Kata in TypeScript (original Kata instructions below).
+My take at the Gilded Rose Refactoring Kata in TypeScript.

 Instead of a traditional switch statement, I went towards a config-based approach, where the updating behaviour of each product is declared upfront in a config object and depends on the specified sell-in day ranges.
 This little abstraction allows adding new products more easily without needing to touch the core logic of the code itself, and makes the whole system behaviour more explicit.
 In an improved version, we could handle more gracefully the cases where there are errors in this config object (e.g. sell-in day ranges that overlap each other).

 The standard and non-standard products behaviours are all covered in a Jest test suite.